Christine Lampard: BBC

 She worked on the long-running BBC Northern Ireland comedy Give My Head Peace.
 She returned to make a cameo appearance in the show in its 2016 special.

 She moved into television with BBC Northern Ireland hosting a wide variety of shows.
-One of her programmes was called Sky High which saw her flying around Northern Ireland in a helicopter in 2004.
+One of her programmes was called Sky High which saw her flying around Northern Ireland in a helicopter in 2001.
 A weekly entertainment show called First Stop followed, and she also hosted Would You Pass The 11+ and coverage of Children in Need.
 She presented the BBC Northern Ireland cookery show, Spill the Beans in 2005.

 Outside Northern Ireland, Lampard co-hosted BBC Two's Let Me Entertain You with Brian Conley and in July 2007, she became co-host of The One Show on BBC One, replacing Myleene Klass.
 She and Adrian Chiles hosted the show for three years.
 In January 2010, Northern Irish comedian Patrick Kielty was a guest on The One Show, when he revealed her mobile phone number to the camera.
 After being bombarded with calls and text messages, she changed her telephone number.

 In October 2009, Lampard co-presented Britain's Classroom Heroes alongside Jeremy Vine on BBC Two.
 In 2009, she occasionally presented The National Lottery Draws on BBC One.
 In March 2010, she co-hosted a segment of the Sport Relief telethon with Gary Lineker.

 When Adrian Chiles left the BBC in 2010, there was a great deal of speculation on whether she would extend her BBC contract or move to ITV.
-After the speculation, Lampard also left The One Show to join ITV as the co-host of Daybreak following Adrian Chiles' departure from the BBC to ITV.
+Following the speculation, Lampard also left The One Show to join ITV as the co-host of Daybreak following Adrian Chiles' departure from the BBC to ITV.
 Questions were raised in Parliament over the size and scale of the proposed £900,000 per year two-year BBC contract.
 Shortly after she fired her long-term manager and signed with Chiles' management company, on 20 June 2010, the BBC announced that it had withdrawn an offer to extend her current contract.
 Later that day ITV plc (owners of GMTV) announced she would again partner Chiles by co-hosting the revamped breakfast show with him, and also hosting other entertainment programmes.
 On 8 July 2010, the BBC confirmed that she was not returning to The One Show after the programme returned from the World Cup break on 12 July.

 In September 2016, it was announced that Lampard would return to the BBC to co-present Christine and Adrian's Friendship Test.
 She co-presented the three-part series with Adrian Chiles on BBC Northern Ireland in November 2017.